 Survival backpacks are used by a wide variety of people, many of whom are not mountaineers and so have little experience with backpacks in general.
 These folks typically have questions about survival backpacks and here are some of the most common.

-- What is a Survival Backpack? – A survival backpack is a backpack that has several distinguishing features: it typically has more than 50 liters of storage capacity in its main compartment, it’s water resistant with a waterproof rain fly, it has lots of MOLLE or MOLLE-style mesh and cords on its exterior for gear that needs to be at the ready and it’s comfortable to carry over long distances.
+A survival backpack is a backpack that has several distinguishing features: it typically has more than 50 liters of storage capacity in its main compartment, it’s water resistant with a waterproof rain fly, it has lots of MOLLE or MOLLE-style mesh and cords on its exterior for gear that needs to be at the ready and it’s comfortable to carry over long distances.

-- How Much Should a Survival Backpack Weigh? – The survival backpack itself shouldn’t weigh more than 6 or 7 pounds max.
+The survival backpack itself shouldn’t weigh more than 6 or 7 pounds max.
 When it’s full however it’s going to weigh considerably more and the larger the storage capacity the heavier the survival backpack will be when full.
 At the high end of the spectrum a survival backpack full of tactical and survival gear, food, clothes and more may weigh in excess of 75 pounds, although most will weigh less.

-- How to Pack a Survival Backpack? – Most survival backpacks load from the top so the items you put in first will be those you won’t need to access often, like spare socks, sweaters and shirts, underwear etc. On top of that will go food and food preparation materials like the stove and pots and pans and at the top the tent, tent stakes and ground cloth.
+Most survival backpacks load from the top so the items you put in first will be those you won’t need to access often, like spare socks, sweaters and shirts, underwear etc. On top of that will go food and food preparation materials like the stove and pots and pans and at the top the tent, tent stakes and ground cloth.
 Outside pockets should contain things like fuel for the stove, tactical gear like the compass, GPS device, tactical flashlight and more.
 And the MOLLE mesh should be used for items like a foldable shovel, hatchet and anything else that doesn’t play well inside your survival backpack.

 Essential Items For Your Survival Backpack